welcozh/machine-learning/README.md

 # machine-learning

-This is a repository for machine learning's code using python and jupyter for myself, just for fun.
+This is a repository for some simple code of machine learning using python on jupyter for myself, just for fun.